aknoesen/q2lms/docs/USERGUIDE.md

 3. **Review Complete Question Set**
    - Q2LMS displays **all questions by default** for comprehensive overview
-   - Use the main-area category selection interface to focus on specific subjects
+   - Use topic filtering in main-area category selection interface to focus on specific subjects
    - No pagination barriers - see entire question bank at once

 4. **Manage Questions**